-We offer free advice and support at any stage of your garden growing.
+Yes, we talk to plants.
+However, we would also love to talk to you!
+We offer free advice and support to human gardeners at any stage of your garden growing.
 Explore our site to learn more about germinating Ontario native seeds and sheet mulching.
 Reach out through email at any point for tips about species selection, seed germination, insect life, food webs in your Ontario pollinator gardens, organic gardening and landscape design.
 Our horticultural experience is meant to help you grow!

 Send us a message by clicking on the speech bubble at the bottom of your screen, or send us an email by clicking the "Find Out More" button.

 A butterfly and bee haven - Butterfly Milkweed, Asclepias tuberosa